waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **MR. POKEMON** (Route 30): Elm's acquaintance.

 - **Pokémon Evolution:** Pokémon can gain experience in battle and change their form (evolve).

+- **Radio Broadcast:** Professor Oak's Pokémon Talk mentioned that Abra may be seen around Route 35.